Our Investment strategy

 Investment partnerships with third party developers to deliver new homes that will include:

-• The indicators associated with the Council’s proposed Commercial Property Investment Strategy are detailed below.
+The indicators associated with our proposed Commercial Property Investment Strategy are detailed below.

 Debt to Net Service Expenditure (NSE) Ratio